Glossary · Federal procurement

 Where this matters.

 The FAR baseline is supplemented by agency-specific overlays, the most consequential being DFARS for defense procurement.
-Further reading: Mittelstand US procurement RFP handbook and the four-filter framework.
+Further evaluation: Mittelstand US procurement RFP handbook and the four-filter framework.

 Further on the FAR and US procurement.